Debt & Credit Help Paying Off Debt

 5. Consider a debt management plan

-When deciding the best option, think about your credit history, cash availability, income level, and debt size.
-You can also decide based on whether you want to lower monthly payments or pay off debt quickly.
+When evaluating your options, think about your credit history, cash availability, income level, and debt size.
+You can also consider whether you want to lower monthly payments or pay off debt quickly.

 1. Use a balance transfer credit card